YasithD/capstone-project-backend/docs/chapters/implementing-the-backend.md

 const knex_db = require("./db-config");
 ```

-#### Code explanation
+- Using the `sqlite.js` file provided inside the **backend** folder, we import methods from it as `dbConnection`.
+Then, by using the `getDbConnection` method which is exported in the module, we initialize a database connection and assign it to the `_db` variable.

-Using the `sqlite.js` file provided inside the **backend** folder, we import methods from it as `dbConnection`.
-Using the `getDbConnection` method which is exported in the module, we initialize a database connection.
+- Then the `Knex` module, which is a `SQL Query Builder` will establish a connection to this database using the configuration given at `db-config.js`.

 Now, let's create the methods for the `CRUD operations` related to the `teacher` class.